 Those are the objectives and we will not be able to modify them by others that better fit our routine.

-In the widget itself we don't have more information, but if we access the “Activity Logs” option from the menu we can see the details of all this activity.
+In the widget itself we do not have more information, but if we access from the menu to the "Activity Logs" option 1TP10We will be able to see the detail of all this activity.

 All data will be synced to the Huawei Health app, where you will have the data replicated as in the vast majority of activity trackers.